stas/thesis/chapters/2_architecture.md

 Each endpoint representing a single resource uses a serializer to generate the data in JSON using a common set of specifications.
-The initial draft of the specifications used by serializers was inspired from the JSON-API[^jsonapi] project initiative, although the most recent version is highly different from what is used in the project.
+The initial draft of the specifications used by serializers was inspired from the JSON-API[^jsonapi] project initiative.
+The most recent version of the JSON-API specifications is highly different from what is used in the current version though.

 Writing the specifications for the endpoint payloads, I followed some of the conventions where the main highlights are:

- * always provide a root key for the payload (usually matches the resource endpoint), this helps embeding meta information aside from the expected data
+ * always provide a root key for the payload (usually matches the resource endpoint), this helps embedding meta information aside from the expected data
  * keep the payload normalized, thus providing the associations using the relevant identifiers
  * embed records of different types in the same payload when possible to reduce the number of requests and client waiting time.

-A serializer can be considered as a light wrapper that uses the specifications and generates machine or human readable data without requiring the manual intervention to handle different formats or switching from one format to another based on the content type negotiation mechanism.
+A serializer can be considered as a light wrapper that uses the specifications and generates machine or human readable data.
+It also does not require the manual intervention to handle different formats and can be automated to switch from one format to another based on the content type negotiation mechanism.

 A serializer usually has a very simple structure and can be extended using inheritance.
 Below is a listing of the same conversation serializer.